BebrasBelgium/bebrasbelgium.github.io/index.md

 challenge:
   challenge: Bebras Challenge
   current_edition: 2025
-  pre: 'The 14th edition of the Bebras Belgium challenge will take place from:'
+  pre: 'The 14th edition of the Bebras Belgium challenge took place from:'
   dates: November 10 to November 22, 2025
 actions:
   test_platform: You can test a challenge anonymously on the dedicated platform.